 Knowing what to expect when taking your exam may help you prepare for it.
-This section contains: • A list of what to bring to the exam.
-Regulations that will be enforced at the test center. • An explanation of the computer testing process.
-What to bring You should arrive at least 30 minutes before your scheduled exam appointment.
-This allows time for you to sign in and for staff to verify your identification. to the test center Identification required.
-You must present a valid, non- expired form of identification before you may test.
-That identification document must: • Be government-issued (e.g., driver's license, state-issued identification card, passport, or military identification card). • Contain both a current photo and your signature (if it does not, you must present two identification cards: one with your photo and one with your signature); and • Have a name that exactly matches the name used on the NBPME registration and that matches the ATT (including designations such as "Jr." and "III").
+This section contains: A list of what to bring to the exam.
+Regulations that will be enforced at the test center.
+An explanation of the computer testing process.
+What to bring to the test center You should arrive at least 30 minutes before your scheduled exam appointment.
+This allows time for you to sign in and for staff to verify your identification.
+Identification required.
+You must present a valid, non-expired form of identification before you may test.
+That identification document must: Be government-issued (e.g., driver's license, state-issued identification card, passport, or military identification card).
+Contain both a current photo and your signature (if it does not, you must present two identification cards: one with your photo and one with your signature); and Have a name that exactly matches the name used on the NBPME registration and that matches the ATT (including designations such as "Jr." and "III").
 If you cannot provide the identification listed above, contact Prometric before scheduling your appointment to arrange an alternative way to meet this requirement.
-Important Failure to provide appropriate identification at the time of the exam is considered a missed appointment.
-If you miss your appointment or arrive late, you will forfeit your exam fees and be required to register again and pay another examination fee.
+Important You must have appropriate identification or it is considered a missed appointment.
+If you miss your appointment, you will forfeit your exam fees and be required to register again and pay another exam fee.
 If the test center administrator questions your photo identification, a second form of signature-bearing ID will be required.
 Acceptable second forms of ID include: valid military identification card, citizenship card, or a current driver's license (does not have to have a photo).
-All forms of identification must have been signed before you arrive at the test center.
-Test center To ensure that all candidates are tested under equally favorable conditions, the following regulations and procedures will be observed at each test center.
-Failure to regulations follow any of these security procedures may result in the disqualification of your exam.
-Prometric reserves the right to audiotape and videotape any examination
+All forms of identification must have been signed before the day of test.
+Test center regulations To ensure that all candidates are tested under equally favorable conditions, the following regulations and procedures will be observed at each test center.
+Failure to follow any of these security procedures may result in the disqualification of your exam.
+Prometric reserves the right to audiotape and videotape any examination session.
 Biometric-enabled check-in.
 For security reasons, biometric-enabled check-in is used at all Prometric test centers.
 When you arrive at the test center, you will be required to sign a signature log and have your fingerprints scanned.
 The date and time you enter and exit the exam room will be recorded and the signature log will be verified against the signature on your identification documents and your digital fingerprint.
 The fingerprint template is permanently erased within 48 hours after your exam is completed.
 If you leave the examination room while an examination is in progress, you must sign out/in on the log and will lose exam time.
+References.
+No reference materials, dictionaries, books, papers or study materials are allowed at the test center.
+If you are found with these or any other aids, you will not be allowed to continue the exam and your answers will not be scored.